 Students will select a topic of interest in the field of developmental psychopathology or psychoneuroimmunology.
-The paper must use APA guidelines and should be a minimum of 10 pages in length and include a minimum of 5 research articles.
+The paper must follow APA guidelines and should be a minimum of 12 pages in length and include a minimum of five peer-reviewed, research articles.
 The paper should review the current research on the selected topic and summarize how this impacts mental health clinical practice or school counseling.
-The paper subject and general idea must be e-mailed to the instructor by the third class meeting.
+The paper subject and general idea must be emailed to the instructor by the third class meeting.